SQLicious/Retail-SQL-Casestudy/README.md

 This project is a case study analysis of a retail store dataset from Kaggle using SQL.
 The dataset contains information about sales, features, and stores of a retail chain.
 The goal of this project is to answer various business questions using SQL queries and data visualization.

+Dataset

+The dataset used in this project can be found here.
+It consists of three CSV files:

+Sales Data-set.csv: This file contains the transactional data of the retail chain, including information such as date, store number, department number, weekly sales, and an indicator of whether the week is a special holiday week.

+Product Data-set.csv: This file provides product-related information within the retail chain.
+It includes details like product number, department, category, sub-category, and cost.

+Stores Data-set.csv: In this file, you will find essential store information, including store number, city, state, region, and size.of the retail chain, such as store number, city, state, region, and size.

 https://www.kaggle.com/datasets/manjeetsingh/retaildataset

 **1. Data Retrieval:**